clairedavid/ml_in_hep/_sources/assignments/ml_a1.md

 Find the repository on GDrive [here](https://drive.google.com/drive/folders/1hVq0gnDeQvQ7dIvl0bPTyJn9DGMscqwc?usp=sharing).
 ```
 ````

 ## 1. Get the Data
 Download the dataset and put it on your GDrive.
-Open a new Jupyter-notebook.
+Open a new Jupyter-notebook from [Google-Colab](https://colab.research.google.com/).
 To mount your drive:
 ```python
 from google.colab import drive
 drive.mount('/content/gdrive')
 ```

-__1.1 Get and load the data__
-Read the dataset into a dataframe `df`.
-What are the columns?
-Which column stores the labels (targets)?

-__1.2 How many samples are there?__

 For the following, import the NumPy and pandas libraries:
 ```python